In partnership with mental health, law enforcement, and juvenile justice agencies, we provides Student Threat Assessment services to school districts.

-- Shifts the threat assessment focus to more school support at Level I to empower school staff to handle difficult situations.
+- Shifts the threat assessment focus to more school support at Level I which empowers school staff to handle difficult situations.

-- Further equips building staff with more evaluative tools, and piloted both sexual incident screening and self-harm/suicide screening protocols.
+- Further equips building staff with more evaluative tools to assess sexual incident and self-harm/suicide.

-- Integrates county mental health case management (Community Network Board, Child Protective Team, and the Regional Support Network), which leverages additional resources for students.
+- Integrates regional mental health case management (Child Protective Team and Managed Care Organizations) which leverages additional resources for students.

 - Facilitates information sharing among districts by tracking and notifying district safety officers of high risk students moving between districts.